CosminAvramescu/C-Distributed-System/README.md

 	Implemented vector computation in a distributed system using MPI.h and C.

----General aspects
+--- General aspects

         We have 4 coordinators (0, 1, 2 and 3), with no link between 0 and 1.
     First I make sure that all processes know the topology.
 Thus, all messages are sent on the path 0->3->2->1->2->3->0.
 The information between the coordinators is transmitted as in recursion - it comes to a point, then back on the same path.

----How each process finds the topology
+--- How each process finds the topology

         For the topology I used a matrix (vector of vectors).
 Basically, I have a matrix with 4 lines and variable number of columns depending on how many workers each coordinator has.
 For